-\item We present a means to model the output of the NAR HAINAN model containing the token and duration predictions as a \emph{directed acyclic graph} (DAG), and propose a simple Viterbi-based decoding method for inference. \end{itemize}
+\item We present a means to model the output of the NAR HAINAN model containing the token and duration predictions as a \emph{directed acyclic graph} (DAG), and propose a simple Viterbi-based decoding method for inference, with further accuracy gains. \end{itemize}

-Our results demonstrate the following: \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item AR HAINAN achieves better WER accuracy than RNN-T and TDT models.
-This is achieved with inference speeds similar to TDT-based decoding, and significantly faster than RNN-T inference. \item NAR HAINAN significantly outperform CTC accuracy, while maintaining similar efficiency. \item SAR consistently brings accuracy gains over NAR, approaching performance of AR inference with minimal computational overhead. \item HAINAN's high performance is due to its learning of more diverse encoder outputs, a property that allows our Viterbi decoder to achieve the same accuracy of AR inference \textit{despite the use of non-autoregressive outputs}. \end{itemize}
+Our results demonstrate the following: \begin{itemize}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item AR HAINAN achieves on-par WER accuracy with RNN-T and TDT models, with inference speeds similar to TDT-based decoding, and significantly faster than RNN-T inference. \item NAR HAINAN outperforms CTC accuracy while maintaining similar efficiency.
+Our investigation shows that NAR HAINAN can better capture potential ambiguities in the speech by learning more nuanced representations, a capability that frame-by-frame NAR like CTC inherently lacks. \item SAR consistently brings accuracy gains over NAR, approaching the performance of AR inference with minimal computational overhead. \item HAINAN's high performance is due to its learning of more diverse encoder outputs, a property that allows our Viterbi decoder to achieve the same accuracy of AR inference \textit{despite the use of non-autoregressive outputs}. \end{itemize}

-We open-source our implementation and release trained model checkpoints for public use.
+We will open-source our implementation and release trained model checkpoints for public use.